stefan-hoeck/idris2-digest/docs/Core.md

   backends support additional support files besides the hard-coded ones.
   In addition, the `data` subdirectories in all resolved package directories will be added to this list (see `Idris.Package.addDeps`).

+### Context

+* `Core.Context.Context`: Provides types for top-level definitions, flags for annotating those, and a `Context` type for all known global definitions.
+TODO: More to be said about this.

 ## TTC Files